-The answers to this will vary immensely depending on who you ask, and how they were taught (or not taught) responsibility.
+The answers to this will vary immensely depending on who you ask and how they were taught (or not taught) responsibility.

-However, teaching your child responsibility doesn’t have to be some convoluted lesson.
-It happens naturally over time!
+However, teaching your child responsibility doesn’t have to be a convoluted lesson.

-Sure, we wish our kids would do what we tell them for a variety of reasons, but don’t confuse following directions with responsibility.
+Sure, we wish our kids would do what we tell them for various reasons, but don’t confuse following directions with responsibility.

 Responsibility is a lifelong skill that your children will need to have healthy relationships and thriving careers.

 You keep your word, even when it doesn’t benefit you at the moment.

 Another way people show responsibility is by doing their best and giving things an honest effort.

 These community members take ownership of their surroundings and help others to the best of their ability.

 Teach your child responsibility by modeling these behaviors

 One of the best ways to teach your kids responsibility is to model the behaviors in your daily interactions.

 When your child makes a mistake, do you hold them accountable or try to minimize where they went wrong?

-The adage “Do what I say, not what I do,” is not the best way to teach your child responsibility.
+The adage “Do what I say, not what I do” is not the best way to teach your child responsibility.